 All Response Media viewpoints

-How could this impact advertisers?
+How could longer TV ads impact advertisers?

 The ability of broadcasters to maximise their revenue and/or profits is already impacted by state interference.
 That a massively funded BBC carries no advertising results in a reduction in the supply of “commercial viewers”, higher advertising prices and higher costs to marketers of disseminating information.
 It also results in higher revenue to commercial broadcasters.